Verona The Veneto, Italy Travel Guide

 Look for "L'Arena", Verona's daily newspaper.
 Free tourism magazines or event listings are often found in hotels or tourist offices.

-Consult your doctor for any recommended vaccinations before traveling to Italy.
+Consult your doctor for any recommended vaccinations before traveling on A trip to italy.

 Carry a basic first aid kit with pain relievers, bandages, and antiseptic wipes.